ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 ```
 This is an untitled chart with no subtitle or caption.
 It has x-axis 'carat' with labels 0, 1, 2, 3, 4 and 5.
-It has y-axis '' with labels 0.0, 0.5, 1.0, 1.5 and 2.0.
+It has y-axis 'density' with labels 0.0, 0.5, 1.0, 1.5 and 2.0.
 There is a legend indicating that colour is used to represent color, with 7 levels:
-D represented by colour very deep purple,
+D represented by colour strong reddish orange,
-E represented by colour vivid purplish blue,
+E represented by colour strong yellow,
-F represented by colour moderate blue,
+F represented by colour vivid yellowish green,
-G represented by colour vivid bluish green,
+G represented by colour brilliant green,
-H represented by colour brilliant green,
+H represented by colour brilliant blue,
-I represented by colour vivid yellow green and
+I represented by colour vivid violet and
-J represented by colour vivid greenish yellow.
+J represented by colour deep purplish pink.
 The chart is a type that VI isn't able to process.
 ```